apache/airflow/BREEZE.rst

         This is a convenient way to setup a development environment.
 Your dags will be loaded from the folder 'files/dags' on your host machine (it could take some times).

-        If you don't want to load default connections and example dags add the flag --skip-tutorial objects.
+        If you want to load default connections and example dags you can use the dedicated flags.

   Flags: